White Lady Hailed A ‘Shero’ For Stopping Racist Attack On Two Spanish-Speaking Women

 She explained that Dwire insulted the two Hispanic women for speaking in Spanish and said that since they live in the U.S., they should only speak in English.

-When the police interrogated Dwire, she said that she was “exercising her right to freedom of speech”, and that she considered the two women speaking in Spanish “offensive” because they didn’t have respect for the English language, per BuzzFeed News.
+When the police interrogated Dwire, she said that she was “exercising her right to freedom of speech,” and that she considered the two women speaking in Spanish “offensive” because they didn’t have respect for the English language, per BuzzFeed News.

 The video was widely shared on both Twitter and Facebook, and people angrily reacted to Dwire’s behavior toward the two women.

-However, Kamira Trent received a lot of appreciation and respect for her praiseworthy stance and people started hailing her a “Shero”.
+However, Kamira Trent received a lot of appreciation and respect for her praiseworthy stance and people started hailing her a “Shero.”

 Shortly after the video was posted, her name also started trending on Twitter with the hashtag #KamiraTrent.